 If you are traveling for fun, it may make sense to pick a different destination.

 Keep trying to see if things open up.
 Sold-out trains sometimes stay sold out because people change their plans.
 As accommodations become available, Amtrak will make them available for you to upgrade or purchase.
-However, this tip might only work for last-minute trips with a last-minute opening and only sometimes cheap.
+However, this tip might only work for last-minute trips with a last-minute opening and only sometimes be cheap.

 For using the Acela example in the last section, you could take a different train from Trenton to Philadelphia and switch to the Acela there.

-Advanced Booking Hacks For Sold Out Amtrak Trains
+Advanced Booking Tips for Sold-Out Amtrak Trains

 With a bit of digging, you can discover the sold-out point.

-If the sold-out section is between Denver and Salt Lake, you could leave Chicago on the day you want, take the train to Dever, spend the night, and then go on the next train if that train has sold-out sections.
+If the sold-out section is between Denver and Salt Lake, you could leave Chicago on the day you want, take the train to Denver, spend the night, and then go on the next train if that train has sold-out sections.

 While this tip could break up your trip, it does take more time and could cost you more.

-Connecting Train
+Connecting train

 If you have a connecting train, and that train is the issue, you could spend the night in the layover community if that train is free the next day.